hidayatmn378/Ocean-Modelling/README.md

 # Ocean-Modelling
 Read and Plot NetCDF files using MATLAB

-List website to download the data which used in this repo
+List website to download the data which is used in this repo
 - Hycom.org
   to download the data: water temperature, salinity, current velocity, water surface elevation (SSH)
 - ecmwf.int